Introduction to Archaeological Excavation Volume

 If you need a better estimate for a complex excavation, divide the site into smaller regular sections, calculate each one, and total them.
 That preserves the clarity of the simple formula while improving realism.
 For deep excavations, unstable ground, or tightly controlled urban logistics, pair this calculator with formal method statements, safety planning, and specialist advice.

-In day-to-day archaeological work, volume estimates are most helpful when they are tied to decisions.
+In archaeological fieldwork, volume estimates become most valuable when they are attached to real decisions about labor, spoil storage, and access.
 A project manager might use them to compare trench options during tendering.
 A field supervisor might use them to decide where spoil can be placed without blocking a total station line or pedestrian route.
 A community dig organizer might use them to judge whether volunteer labor is enough for the planned trench size.
 Even students can benefit from seeing how quickly spoil volume grows as dimensions increase.

 It is also worth recording the assumptions behind any estimate.
 If you used a planned depth rather than a measured one, note that.
 If you assumed spoil would remain on site rather than be hauled away, note that too.
 Clear assumptions make the number more useful later, especially when excavation conditions change and the team needs to explain why actual spoil handling differed from the original plan.